jibranhaider/explicitSolidDynamics_vc/README.md

 #### What additional features can we expect in future releases?
 * Advanced constitutive models including plasticity, thermo/visco-elasticity.
 * Quasi-static formulation.
+* Parallel implementation of the vertex centred scheme.
 * Multiple body contact problems.